Roe v Wade ruling disproportionately hurts Black women, experts say | Law-Order

 Roe v Wade ruling disproportionately hurts Black women, experts say

-The U.S. Supreme Court's decision to overturn a woman's constitutional right to an abortion is expected to have a disproportionate impact on Black women and other women of color, who have traditionally faced overwhelming costs and logistical obstacles in obtaining reproductive healthcare, experts said.
-The reversal of Roe v Wade leaves the decision of whether or not an abortion is legal in the hands of state governments.
+The U.S. Supreme Court's decision to overturn a constitutional right to an abortion is expected to have a disproportionate impact on Black women and other women of color, who have traditionally faced overwhelming costs and logistical obstacles in obtaining reproductive healthcare, experts said.
+The reversal of Roe v Wade allows state governments to decide whether an abortion is legal.
 While some states have recently reaffirmed the right to an abortion, 26 states are likely or certain to ban abortion in most or all circumstances.

 "Abortion rights are economic rights," said Heidi Shierholz, president of the Economic Policy Institute.
 "This decision means the loss of economic security, independence, and mobility for abortion seekers," she said, which will impact women of color the most.